tanvir6307/tanvir6307/README.md

 ---

-> *“Physics is not just equations — it is a way of thinking.”*
+> *“Physics is not just equations, it is a way of thinking.”*

-⭐ Feel free to explore my repositories and connect for research or collaboration.